OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 3.3 Prepare source files

 Pls note the input yuv source file for sample app is the rfc4175 yuv422be10(big endian 10bit) pixel group format which define in ST2110 spec.
-Kahawai include a simple tools to convert the format from yuv422 planar 10bit little endian format.
+This project include a simple tools to convert the format from yuv422 planar 10bit little endian format.

 #### 3.3.1 Prepare a yuv422p10le file